palutz/BlockchainUnderTheHood/slides/index.md

 <br/>
 <div class="fragment">
-PS: We will use it just as an example of a ditributed public blockchain
+PS: Don't be scared!
+We will use it just as an example of a ditributed PUBLIC Blockchain
 </div>